and others on the Ways to Rome

-The AEVF works with local associations for the conservation of the route and has gathered them under the Trails Angels network.
+The EAVF works with local associations for the conservation of the route and has gathered them under the Trails Angels network.
 As a certified Cultural Route of the Council of Europe it keeps contact with other Programme routes, especially on benchmarking and best-practice exchange.
 It also maintains relations with relevant pilgrimage and cultural routes (Via del Volto Santo, Abbot’s Way, Via degli Dei, Materano route).
-AEVF also has cooperation agreements with the French Hiking Federation (FR), the Association Via Francigena France (FR), the Confraternity Pilgrims to Rome (UK) and the Confraternity St. James Way (IT).
+EAVF also has cooperation agreements with the French Hiking Federation (FR), the Association Via Francigena France (FR), and the Confraternity of Pilgrims to Rome (UK).

-The aim of the Via Romea Germanica Association is to obtain the recognition of European Cultural Route of the Council of Europe and to support awareness raising about cultural and spiritual heritage, sacred and religious values.
+The Via Romea Germanica is a certified Cultural Route of the Council of Europe since 2020 and aims to support awareness raising about cultural and spiritual heritage, sacred and religious values.
 Along the way, a number of places are shared with the Via Francigena, starting from Montefiascone to reach the final destination in Rome.
-The same happens with the Romea Strata in its Venetian part, and other pilgrimage routes such as that of Sant’Antonio, all the routes closely cooperating.
+The same happens with the Romea Strata in its Venetian part, and other pilgrimage routes such as that of Sant’Antonio and Atrium.
 Since 2015 a joint pilgrimage has also been organised with St. Olav’s ways.

 The Romea Strata grafted onto the Via Francigena to reach Rome, at San Miniato.
 As an official candidate for the Cultural Routes of the Council of Europe Certification, it is also in contact with other pilgrimage routes in the network.